15 Common Mistakes Tourists Make When Visiting Spain

 Open suitcase packed with a red swimsuit straw hat woven beach bag towels and a red passport arranged on a bright yellow background

-Many travelers stick to restaurants right next to major landmarks, but these spots often charge more and serve mediocre food.
+Many travelers stick to restaurants right next to major landmarks, but these spots are usually tourist traps and often charge more and serve mediocre food.

 Instead, open up the Google Maps app, tap the “Restaurants” button under the search bar and filter for places with a rating of 4.5 or higher and a good number of reviews.
 That’s usually a good sign of quality and consistency.